 To bring forward recommendations to the Board or to a Committee for action to ensure that the mandate is carried out and assist the Executive on membership issues as required.

 Membership – Focus

 The communications committee have developed new GBA social media channels and a regular eNewsletter to provide services to member associations, such as distributing their calendars, promoting events such as regattas, and encouraging non-members to join their local association.
 The membership committee will provide info to the associations to develop their own social media channels, if required/requested.
 One of the main purposes of which is to engage the younger generations.
-All members of all member associations can assist the GBA significantly by signing up for the eNewletter here link and asking their families members, and friends, to sign up, even if they are not GBA members.
+All members of all member associations can assist the GBA significantly by signing up for the eNewletter here and asking their families members, and friends, to sign up, even if they are not GBA members.